hyrodium/BasicBSpline.jl/docs/src/math.md

 ![](img/sumofbsplineplot.png)

-To satisfy the partition of unity on whole interval, sometimes more knots will be inserted.
+To satisfy the partition of unity on whole interval ``[1,8]``, sometimes more knots will be inserted to the endpoints of the interval.

 ```julia
 using Plots